Green Card Application By Marriage to a U.S. Citizen:

 Step-by-Step Breakdown of the Application Process

+The marriage green card application process involves several steps and forms, and the process varies depending on whether the applicant is physically present in the U.S. or applying from abroad.
 Understanding the sequence of steps can help reduce confusion and improve the chances of success.
 Here’s how the process typically unfolds:

 Step 1: Submitting Form I-130